 Corner guards are advised to prevent damage to frames, but if you are using paper to wrap paintings and antiques in, be sure to avoid newspaper, as ink can rub off onto your priceless items.

 Smaller breakables can be secured in bubble wrap, before ideally being packed into boxes using foam and extra padding to plug the gaps.

 Before attempting to move any boxes that contain valuables, be sure that the box is structurally secure and is not liable to fall open or split while being carried.

 The order in which boxes are stacked within the moving vehicle will help to limit the danger of damage caused by undue weight.
 Place all boxes containing heavy and robust items at the bottom, with your valuable items on top – preferably arranged in a way so as to prevent movement.

 Be sure to clearly mark all boxes that contain valuables and delicate pieces to be moved so that anyone who might come to pick them up at a later date is aware that caution must be used.

 The best way to guarantee safety for your fine art and antique removals is to call on the help of professionals.
-An experienced removals company will not only take the stress out of ensuring that your valuable items are properly looked after during the move, they can also be available beforehand in order to carry out packing services.
+An experienced removals company will not only take the stress out of ensuring that your valuable items are properly looked after during the move, but they can also be available beforehand in order to carry out packing services.

-Chappell’s Removals are on hand to provide careful and attentive fine art removals throughout Surrey and the South East.
-As the region’s leading removals service, Chappell’s call on over 40 years of experience to guarantee a first rate move for possessions that require a delicate touch.
+Chappell's Removals are on hand to provide careful and attentive fine art removals throughout Surrey and the South East.
+As the region’s leading removals service, Chappell’s call on over 40 years of experience to guarantee a first-rate move for possessions that require a delicate touch.
 Get in touch today to find out more.